sportily/sportily-api-docs/dynamic-fixtures.md

 ## Supported rules

-This section covers the different dynamic fixture rules that are supported, including details of the trigger events that will case the rules to be evaluated.
+This section covers the different dynamic fixture rules that are supported, including details of the trigger events that will cause the rules to be evaluated.

 ### Winner of another fixture